(734) 284-8088

 Managing Tenderness and Soreness

-After you leave our Southgate dental office, it’s common to have the treated tooth be a bit sensitive and the gums surrounding the area feel tender.
-Keeping your mouth open while our doctors perform the root canal can also cause some soreness in your jaw.
+While the overarching goal is to keep discomfort at a minimum after treating an infected tooth, some level of discomfort is naturally bound to happen.For instance, when you leave our Southgate, MI, dental office, it’s common to have the tooth itself be a bit sensitive and the gums surrounding the area feel tender.
+Keeping your mouth open while our local family dentists perform the root canal can also cause some soreness in your jaw.
 This is all normal and you can expect it to take less than a week for your tooth and gum tissue to heal.

 Some tips to help manage the discomfort include: